 So of course when we finally announced our pregnancy to the world, the majority of the comments and congratulatory remarks were received were along the lines of

 “Going for that son?”

 “Bet you hope it’s a boy?”

-Each comment really urked me, we made it soo clear to everyone that we were not hoping for a particular sex but still the remarks rolled in and yes I know, they were meant with no malice and just excitement for us (I would hope) but why did it matter so much to everyone?
+Each comment really urked me, we made it soo clear to everyone that we were not hoping for a particular sex, but still the remarks rolled in.
+Yes I know, they were meant with no malice and just excitement for us (I would hope) but why did it matter so much to everyone?
 It wasn’t their child..
 Why did everyone presume we wanted/needed/tried for a boy?
 That we would be disappointed if we had another daughter?

 Yes, we know everyone was just happy for us that we “finally” got a boy but that was never the intention, only a healthy child.

 But how is it that the gender of our child provokes such reactions in people?
 It saddens me that there is still such a focus on gender in a world where equality is fought so hard for and a world where people pay tens of thousands of dollars to just fall pregnant or would give their life to have a healthy child… So please, before you make a thoughtless remark about the gender of someone elses child I urge you to reconsider and just bask in the joy and happiness that in the impending arrival of a fresh new babe to dote over end enjoy.